azerion/bluestack-sdk-android/infeed.md

 - This [link] can help you to get device location.

 - Do not serialize Location object (like transforming it into a string using gson library), this may lead to a fatal runtime error when that instance is reused.

+- The setLocation method takes the following parameters:

+	- the Location instance.
+	- the CONSENT_FLAG value (corresponds to a int : 0,1,2 or 3).
+		- 0 = Not allow to send location.
+		- 1 = When you managed location according to consent value.
+		- 2 and 3 = Allow the SDK to managed location directly in accordance with the consent value use TCF v1 or TCF v2, see with the madvertise team it depends on your implementation.

+	- the Context instance.

 ### Exceptions
 |Exception|Error code|Message|Meaning|